Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

 clip1 = vdecimate(vfm(clip1))
 ```

-!!! note
-    You need [`vivtc`](https://github.com/vapoursynth/vivtc) installed for the above snippet to work.

 #### FieldBased

 Force the FieldBased flag to be progressive.
 This should be done to ensure the content is processed correctly.